-Proving skeptics wrong, Tesla founder and CEO Elon Musk tweeted this week a picture of the first Model 3 Performance Dual Motor on his Fremont, California factory assembly line, a whole month before the car's expected July arrival date.
+Proving sceptics wrong, Tesla CEO Elon Musk tweeted this week a picture of the first Model 3 Performance Dual Motor on his Fremont, California factory assembly line, a whole month before the car's expected July arrival date.
 The release also comes a mere one month after Tesla opened orders for the vehicle.

 In the post, Musk expressed love for his staff and praised them for "amazing work."
 The CEO also added that his team built a new assembly line in just three weeks with limited resources.